ThatKawaiiSam/Assemble/README.md

     @EventHandler
     public void onBoardCreate(AssembleBoardCreateEvent event) {
-        //Do what you want with the player object
+        // Do what you want with the player object.
     }
 }
 ```